 REACH Styles identify with the following Strengths more often than others:

 Counsellor: ‘Includer’, ‘Belief’ and ‘Harmony’

 Coach: ‘Activator’, ‘Communication’ and ‘Woo’ (Winning Others Over)

 Driver: ‘Self Assurance’, ‘Futuristic’ and ‘Competition’

 Higher REACH Quotient is associated with ‘Communication’ and ‘Winning Others Over’ strengths and the ‘Influence’ domain.

-Most organizations can reduce recruitment and development overheads by around 70%, use the cost savings calculator here to see how your costs will reduce with REACH.
+Most organisations can reduce recruitment and development overheads by around 70%.
+Use the cost savings calculator here to see how your costs will reduce with REACH.